-Florida's Transportation Disadvantaged Program provides access to employment, health care, education and other life sustaining activities for older adults, persons with disabilities, and persons with low income.
-Transportation Disadvantaged Program sponsored services are provided through a network of Community Transportation Coordinators.
-In 2016, Community Transportation Coordinators provided over 237,000 trips in the north central Florida region.
+The Transportation Disadvantaged Program provided state funds for transportation services for low-income individuals, elderly individuals, persons with disabilities and childrenat-risk.
+Transportation disadvantaged services continued to be provided to older adults, persons with disabilities and persons with low-income transportation services to employment, health care, education and other life sustaining activities.
+Community transportation coordinators provided over 239,000 trips in the north central Florida region.
 Approximately 50 percent of these trips were for medical purposes.